The Little Prince

 The Little Prince (Le Petit Prince, /fr/) is a novella written and illustrated by French writer and aviator Antoine de Saint-Exupéry.
 It was first published in English and French in the United States by Reynal & Hitchcock in April 1943 and was published posthumously in France following liberation; Saint-Exupéry's works had been banned by the Vichy Regime.
 The story follows a young prince who visits various planets, including Earth, and addresses themes of loneliness, friendship, love, and loss.
 Despite its style as a children's book, The Little Prince makes observations about life, adults, and human nature.

 The Little Prince became Saint-Exupéry's most successful work, selling an estimated 140 million copies worldwide, which makes it one of the best-selling in history.
-(Note: The Antoine de Saint-Exupéry Foundation estimates an additional 80 million copies of the story in audio-video formats have been sold worldwide.)
-The book has been translated into over 505 different languages and dialects worldwide, being the second most translated work ever published, trailing only the Bible.
-The Little Prince has been adapted to numerous art forms and media, including audio recordings, radio plays, live stage, film, cinema television, ballet, and opera.
+(Note: The Antoine de Saint-Exupéry Foundation estimated in 2013 that an additional 80 million copies of the story in audio-video formats had been sold worldwide.)

+By November 2024, the book had been translated into 600 different languages and dialects worldwide.
+It became the second most translated work ever published, trailing only the Bible.
+The Little Prince has been adapted to numerous art forms and media, including audio recordings, radio plays, live stage, film, television, ballet, and opera.

 Plot

-The book begins with the six-year-old narrator.
-To determine if grownups are as enlightened as a child, the narrator shows them a picture depicting a boa constrictor that has eaten an elephant.
-The adults always reply that the picture represents a hat.
-Upon making a second drawing depicting the elephant inside the boa constrictor, the adults tell him to study things of "importance."
-He learns to only talk of "reasonable" things to them, rather than the fanciful.
+The book begins with the narrator reflecting back on the first drawing he made as a six-year-old of a boa constrictor who had eaten an elephant.
+Upon showing the picture to grown-ups, he was prompted to create his second drawing of the inside of the boa constrictor to prove the first drawing was not a hat.
+At this point, he was advised by the grown-up to put away his drawings and pursue something practical.
+As an adult, he kept his first drawing with him and showed it to new acquaintances to determine if the grown-up was as enlightened as a child.
+But the adults always reply that the picture was of a hat, so he learns to only talk of "reasonable" things to them, rather than the fanciful.

 The narrator becomes an aircraft pilot, and one day, his plane crashes in the Sahara desert, far from civilization.
 The narrator must fix his airplane before his supply of water runs out.
-Here, he is greeted by a young boy named "the little prince."
+Here, he is greeted by a young boy who is named "the little prince."

 The prince asks the narrator to draw a sheep.
 The narrator first shows him the picture of the elephant inside the snake, which, to the narrator's surprise, the prince interprets correctly.
 After three failed attempts at drawing a sheep, the frustrated narrator draws a crate, claiming the sheep is inside.
 Surprisingly, this drawing delights the little prince.